Vendor intelligence co-op

 Weighted by real spend

-Every signal and review is weighted by real invoice history.
-Input from the companies that actually pay a vendor, not anonymous strangers.
+Every signal and review is weighted by real invoice history, drawn from the companies that actually pay the vendor.

 The network